serverpod/serverpod_docs/versioned_docs/version-2.2.0/01-get-started.md

 Serverpod makes it easy to generate serializable classes that can be passed between server and client or used to communicate with the database.

-The structure for your serialized classes is defined in yaml-files in the `lib/src/models` directory.
+The structure for your serialized classes is defined in YAML-files in the `lib/src/models` directory.
 Run `serverpod generate` in the home directory of the server to build the Dart code for the classes and make them accessible to both the server and client.

-Here is a simple example of a yaml-file defining a serializable class:
+Here is a simple example of a YAML-file defining a serializable class:

 ```yaml
 class: Company